jpawlowski/Azure-AD-Licensing-DB/README.md

     - `Guid`
     - `StringId`
 2. Self-declared static definitions
-    - `Shortname` (changing will result in changed behaviour when used in your licensing automations)
+    - `Shortname` (as change might result in changed behaviour when used in licensing automations, e.g. within group names)

 ## 1. Declarative layer